MS in Statistical Practice

 There is no foreign language requirement for this degree.

-In addition to the course requirements above, students must successfully complete a final report about the consulting work that they have carried out as a central component of the Statistics Practicum course, GRS MA 675-676.
+In addition to the course requirements above, students must successfully complete a final portfolio containing consulting and project work that they have carried out during their tenure in the program.